-- Ex-ante SEA: Ideally, a SEA is most beneficial when undertaken prior to or during the preparation of a PPP.
-The processes of developing a PPP and undertaking a SEA should be mutually reinforcing to promote more sustainable development.
-The environmental and socioeconomic information and analysis provided by the SEA can optimally inform the preparation of the PPP, can help focus decisions on the most sustainable options (alternatives) to be the focus of the PPP, and can assist in clarifying (restructuring, rewording) PPP drafts to promote effective implementation.
-The SEA can identify new opportunities - particularly to maximise benefits and minimise, avoid, or mitigate negative impacts and promote positive outcomes, and can highlight where there may be potential risks and conflicts or inconsistency between PPPs.
-This can prevent costs of rectifying mistakes. - Ex-post SEA: An SEA can also be undertaken on a PPP that has already been drafted or on an existing PPP that is already being implemented.
-This is a reactive process (Figure 1.2).
-Such SEAs are less influential on a PPP than those carried out in parallel to PPP development.
-A reactive SEA sometimes results in less potential for the uptake of their recommendations; however, it can still be beneficial to identify environmental and social problems that have arisen and identify where modification of the PPP may be required.
-This will be particularly useful where revision of a PPP is being considered.
+- Ex-ante SEA: Ideally, an SEA is most beneficial when undertaken prior to or during the preparation of a PPP (Figure 1.4).
+The processes of developing a PPP and undertaking an SEA should be mutually reinforcing to promote more sustainable development (as described in Box 1.2).
+The environmental and socio-economic information and analysis provided by the SEA can optimally inform the preparation of the PPP, can help focus decisions on the most sustainable options, and can assist in clarifying (restructuring, rewording) PPP drafts to promote effective implementation.
+The SEA can identify new opportunities particularly to maximise benefits and avoid, minimise or mitigate negative impacts and promote positive outcomes, and can highlight where there may be potential risks and conflicts or inconsistencies between PPPs.
+This can prevent cost of rectifying mistakes. - Ex-post SEA: An SEA can also be undertaken on a PPP that has already been drafted or on an existing PPP that is already being implemented.
+This is a reactive process (Figure 1.4).
+Such SEAs are less influential on a PPP than those carried out in parallel to PPP development because there is usually less uptake of the SEA's recommendations.
+However, it can still be beneficial to identify environmental and social problems that have arisen and identify where modification of the PPP may be required.
+This is particularly useful where revision of a PPP is being considered.

-No matter which "model" of SEA is followed, the desired outcome is a better PPP, rather than production of a SEA report, as well as better environmental and socio-economic outcomes.
+No matter which "model" of SEA is followed, the desired outcome is a better PPP, rather than production of an SEA report, as well as better environmental and socio-economic outcomes.